travel germany

 A good place to pick up information on current hours, tours, hotels, rooms and other Colditz attractions is the Tourist Information Office, or Fremdenverkehrsamt.

-They are located just off the main square, on the street heading towards the castle, at An der Kirche 1 (by the church, not surprisingly).
+They are located on the main square at Markt 11.
 The people there are very friendly and helpful and can check on availability of rooms in homes or hotels and give you information about times for English tours and answer other questions.

 E-mail: fva-colditz@t-online.de